rwilcox/my-learnings-docs/learning_kubernetes.md

     $ kubectl get pods     # <-- gets the deployed pods and information about them (for the services)
     $ kubectl logs $PODNAME # <-- logs from the thing

+### neat tips

+    kubectl get pods,deployments # list TWO resources at a time

+#### give me a junk container to just do stuff

+    kubectl run -it—image=$SOMEDOCKERIMAGE—restart=never /bin/sh

+  (But you will need to delete the pod when you exit the container, k8s will not do thst cleanup for you )

 API Server
 ---------